-- Feral Animals in the American South: An Evolutionary History.
-Studies in Environment and History series, Cambridge University Press, 2016.
+- Feral Animals in the American South: An Evolutionary History (Cambridge University Press, 2016 [paperback 2018].

 - “Swamp Things: Invasive Species as Environmental Disasters,” with Cindy Ermus.
-In Environmental Disaster in the Gulf South: Two Centuries of Catastrophe, Risk, and Resilience, edited by Cindy Ermus (Baton Rouge, LA: Louisiana State University Press, 2018), 103-130.
+In Environmental Disaster in the Gulf South: Two Centuries of Catastrophe, Risk, and Resilience, edited by Cindy Ermus (Baton Rouge, LA: LSU Press, 2018), 103-130.

 - “Sociobiology and Evolutionary Psychology,” with Michael Ruse.
 In A Companion to the History of American Science, edited by Georgina Montgomery and Mark Largent (Hoboken, NJ: Wiley, 2015), 252-262.

 - “Roots of Multilevel Selection: Concepts of Biological Individuality in the Early Twentieth Century,” with Christina L. Kwapich and Martha Lang.
 History and Philosophy of the Life Sciences 35 (2013): 505-532.

 - “Edward O. Wilson and the Organicist Tradition,” Journal of the History of Biology 46 (2013): 599-630.

 - “Sounding the Old Wolf Cry,” The Bigger Picture: Smithsonian Institution Archives (November 14, 2013).